AsaTyr2018/ftpcluster/docs/user-guide.md

 ---

-## Finding Your Files
+## Accessing Files

-- After login the dashboard lists the servers you may access.
+- The dashboard lists all servers you can reach.
 - Click a server name to browse its virtual folder.
-- Every file is available via a URL pattern:
+- Every file follows the pattern:

 ```
 /ftp/<username>/<server_alias>/path/to/file
 ```

 Example:

 ```
 /ftp/user1/serverA/docs/readme.txt
 ```

-Download files with your browser or a tool like `curl`.
+Use your browser or a tool like `curl` to download files.

 ---

 ## Need Help?

-If a server is missing or you encounter permission errors, contact your administrator.
+If a server is missing or you see permission errors, please contact your administrator.